16.1 – History and background

 - Natural Gas has been in use since ancient times.

-- Primary use of natural gas includes power generation, heating, cooking etc.,.
+- The primary use of natural gas includes power generation, heating, cooking etc.,

 - India is the 7th largest natural producer of natural gas.